 Baguette diamonds can be channel set East-West, meaning that they run horizontally across the band, or North-South, which can have a more elongating effect on the wearer’s finger.

 This option makes for a great design element for both engagement rings and wedding bands.
-You can read our full guide to channel settings here.

 The three stone design is highly versatile, and looks totally different depending on the shapes, sizes, and arrangement of the three center diamonds.
 Jewelers will often recommend that you give greater priority to the center stone, and opt for the two side stones to be slightly smaller – although defying convention also creates some captivating results.